lavallone/WSD_with_LLM/README.md

 ##  🤖🗣️🧩🤔 <br> Do Large Language Models Understand Word Meanings?
+*This is the most recently updated code from my collaboration with SapienzaNLP for research purposes.*

 ### COMMANDS 🕹️
 > (go inside the *src/* folder to run)